Skip to main content

 Specify:

-• <dump_directory> — directory with dump.
+• <dump_directory> — the directory with the dump.

 CREATE SUBSCRIPTION <subscription_name> CONNECTION